-A great deal of appreciation is expressed to the numerous volunteers whose efforts contribute to the smooth and successful operation of Pleasant Run Elementary School.
 Parent volunteers are vital to the proper and efficient functioning of the library, cafeteria, and tutorial program.
 Parents are also called upon to serve as room parents and, at times, to assist teachers with certain classroom functions.
-The badge (sticker or lanyard) that is issued by the office identifies all parent volunteers.
-If you are looking for a way to help in our school, but are not sure how you can help, please call the building principal at 513-825-7070.
+The badge that is issued by the office identifies all parent volunteers.
+If you are looking for a way to help our school, but are not sure how you can help, please call the building principal at 513-389-1570

-Please remember - You are always welcome at Pleasant Run Elementary School.
+Please remember - You are always welcome at Monfort Heights Elementary School!

-- When entering the building, use the front door only. - For safety purposes, all doors will be locked and accessible for exit purposes only. - Register at the front office upon arrival, sign in as a visitor, and obtain a visitor badge. - When leaving school, return to the office, sign out.
+- When entering the building, use the front door only. - For safety purposes, all doors will be locked and accessible for exit purposes only. - Register at the front office upon arrival, sign the visitor clipboard, and obtain a visitor badge by presenting your driver's license. - When leaving school, return to the office, sign out and return your visitor badge.
 THANK YOU!!